jondwaite/cidisk/README.md

 ### Example 4 ###

-Attach both disks to the vm01 VM using `Mount-CIDisk`:
+Attach both disks to the vm01 VM using Mount-CIDisk:

 `Mount-CIDisk -VMHref $vm01.href -DiskHref $disk01.Href
 Request submitted, waiting for task to complete...